 Its that time of year again.
-The media are already reviewing the important news stories of the year, Time has selected its Person of the Year; so we should get busy selecting the Mormon of the Year.
+The media are already reviewing the important news stories of the year, Time will soon select its Person of the Year (one Mormon — Glenn Beck — has been nominated this year); so we should get busy selecting the Mormon of the Year.

-I think the ground rules are basically the same as last year (suggestions about changes to the rules are welcome – I’ve tried here to clarify some assumptions we made in the rules last year):
+I think the ground rules are basically the same as in the past (suggestions about changes to the rules are welcome – we try to improve the rules each year):

-- Nominees must be Mormon somehow — those who have not yet been baptized aren’t eligible.
+- Nominees must be Mormon somehow — nominees must have been baptized and claim to be Mormon.

 - Nominees must have been living at some point during the year.